-Research shows that most tweens would like to talk
+Research shows that most tweens would in

 more with their parents about schoolwork.
 Ask your child to share what she's learning in her classes.
 Be specific: "What kind of math problems did you do today?" or "Tell me about the science experiment you did in lab today."